hot-glue-for-rails/hot-glue/README.md

 It will also block the field from being updated on the backend, so don't use this if you want to create a hidden_field tag but still allow the controller to update it.
 (For that, see `--hidden=`.)

 Like show-only, note special behavior with pundit.

-A field can be marked invisible and show-only, in which case the invisible rule take prescedence when the access control is denied (field removed from form) but th show-only rule takes prescedance when the access control is granted,
+A field can be marked invisible and show-only, in which case the invisible rule take precedence when the access control is denied (field removed from form) but the show-only rule takes precedence when the access control is granted.

 Hidden can be used with invisible.
 In this case, the access control will be applied to the field.
 When editable, the hidden field output will be used.